Ludmilahttps/drivent2/README.md

 ### 04 - Unitary Tests

-- Implementação e respectivos testes das rotas:
+- Route implementation and testing:
-    - Todas as rotas são autenticadas.
+    - All routes are authenticated.
-    - Listar uma reserva (usuário já fez a reserva)
+    - List a reservation (user has already made the reservation)

         **GET**: `/booking`

-        - **Sucesso**: Deve retornar status code `200` com:
+        - **Success**: Should return status code `200` with:

             ```json
             {